magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 For example, best.2 will select the 2nd best combined format.
 Similarly, bv*.3 will select the 3rd best format that contains a video stream.

-If you want to download multiple videos, and they don't have the same formats available, you can specify the order of preference using slashes.
+If you want to download multiple videos and they don't have the same formats available, you can specify the order of preference using slashes.
 Note that formats on the left hand side are preferred; e.g.
 -f 22/17/18 will download format 22 if it's available, otherwise it will